ReVanced/revanced-patches-template/docs/2_skeleton.md

    }
    ```

-   The `execute` method is declared in the `Patch` class and therefore part of any patch:
+   The `execute` method is declared in the `Patch` class and, therefore, part of any patch:

    ```kt
    fun execute(context: /* Omitted */ T)